mmparadinha/ZapRecall/README.md

 ## How to run

-Run the application at your local host and start using it!
+Acess the [deployment link](https://projeto8-zaprecall-k6jn5c5uy-mmparadinha.vercel.app/) and start using it right now!